 Manage and Deploy Jump Clients

-If these Jump Clients are to be installed on computers without native internet connections, you can select a Jumpoint already installed on the remote network to proxy the Jump Client connections back to the Bomgar Appliance.
+If you are going to install these Jump Clients on computers without native internet connections, you can select a Jumpoint already installed on the remote network to proxy the Jump Client connections back to the Bomgar Appliance.

 To install the Jump Client with administrative rights, as a system service, select Attempt an Elevated Install.
 Check Prompt for elevation credentials if you suspect the remote system will require the end-user to enter administrative credentials before installation as a system service.